wasabi315/Hasche/README.md

 ```
 ### Basic macros
 ```
-begin, when, unless, and, or, cond
+begin, when, unless, and, or, cond, let, let*, letrec, do
 ```
 ### Basic functions
 ```